MaxLeap/Docs/en/UserManual/Guide/Setting.md

 ![imgSTPush.png](../../../images/imgSTPush.png)

-Please check [推送使用指南](..) for more detailed information of Push Notification.
+Please check [Push Guide](..) for more detailed information of Push Notification.

 ##User Authentication
 You can turn on/off the authentications below: